Ibgentle/alx-system_engineering-devops/0x00-shell_basics/README.md

-2 - This script changes the current working directory to the user's home directory 3 - This script will display the current directory contents in a long format 4 - This script displays all current directory contents, including hidden files, in a long format 5 - This script displays files in a long format with uid and gid shown numerically
+2 - This script changes the current working directory to the user's home directory 3 - This script will display the current directory contents in a long format 4 - This script displays all current directory contents, including hidden files, in a long format 5 - This script displays files in a long format with uid and gid shown numerically 6 - This scripts creates a directory "my_first_directory" inside the /tmp/ directory